First-Non-Interesting-Username/nix-podman-stacks/docs/book/secrets-templating.md

 }
 ```

-Passing the submodule option `fromTemplate` will cause the string to be templated by [gomplate](https://github.com/hairyhenderson/gomplate).
+Setting the option `fromTemplate` will cause the string to be templated by [gomplate](https://github.com/hairyhenderson/gomplate).
 Similar to the `fromFile` option, the `ExecStartPre` hook will be used to dynamically construct a new environment file with the templated values.
 Make sure that the output of the template is only a single line.
-Multi line outputs might result in invalid environment files.
+Multi-line outputs might result in invalid environment files.

-## Volume Files
+## Volumes

 Files that are mounted as volumes can also be templated first before they are being mounted.
 This can for example be used to hydrate a file with secrets before it's being mounted into the container.